slahiruk/gemmbitserial/README.md

+* note that this is not the original gemmbitserial library.
+This is slightly modified for the EECS-BISMO repository

 # gemmbitserial

 gemmbitserial is a simple, header-only C++ library for fast multiplication of few-bit integer matrices.
 It is primarily intended for running quantized neural network inference on CPUs, which require fast few-bit integer matrix multiplication.